OUR BOARD OF GOVERNORS

 the chairperson of the Economic Development Authority's board.

-The five other board positions are reserved for private citizens who are appointed by the governor and are subject to the approval of the Legislature of the Virgin Islands.
-Two of these members must come from St. Croix, two from St. Thomas, and one from St. John.
+The five other board positions are reserved for persons who are appointed by the governor and are subject to the approval of the Legislature of the Virgin Islands.
+Two of these members must be a resident of St. Croix, two must be residents of St. Thomas, and one must be a resident of St. John.
 They are appointed to a three-year term of office and each is eligible for re-appointment.
-Private sector members receive a stipend of $75 per board meeting attended.
+These members receive a stipend of $75 per board meeting attended.
 Ex officio members do not receive a stipend.

-There is one vacancy on VIPA's board: one private citizen from St. Thomas.
+There is one vacancy on VIPA's board: one resident of St. Thomas.

 WHEN DOES VIPA'S BOARD MEET?